rtomik/k3s_ansible/readme.md

 ## Requirements

 - Linux system/vm or WSL on Windows where you can clone the repo.
 With Ansible and kubectl
-- Servers/PCs/VMs with installed Ubuntu Server 24.04 min 16 GB RAM (recommended 3) refered as nodes
+- Servers/PCs/VMs with installed Ubuntu Server 24.04 min 16 GB RAM (recommended 3) (for testing it can also run on single node) you can find used cheap pcs https://www.lowcostminipcs.com/
 - SSH access to all nodes (ssh keys to root)
 - Domain (recommended: https://porkbun.com/ or https://www.duckdns.org/)
 - Tailscale account https://login.tailscale.com/admin/settings/keys and create new auth keys